 Sperm needs to come into contact with the vagina for pregnancy to occur.
-Fingering is very unlikely to introduce sperm to the vagina and cause pregnancy, but it can happen.
+Fingering alone is very unlikely to introduce sperm to the vagina and cause pregnancy, but it can happen.

 Fingering can only cause pregnancy if a person’s fingers are covered in preejaculate or ejaculate when they insert them into the vagina.